-$$\chi{\text{MH}}^{2} = \frac{\left(\sum a{1j} - \sum E{j}\right)^{2}}{\sum V{j}}$$ Eq 13.9
+$$\chi^{2}{\rm MH} = \frac{\left(\sum a{1j} - \sum E{j}\right)^{2}}{\sum V{j}}$$ Eq 13.9

-The use of this approach is given in Examples 13.6 and 13.7.
+An example of the use of this approach is given in Examples 13.7 and 13.8.
 Formulae for stratified analyses of risk and rate data from cohort studies are available elsewhere (Rothman et al, 2008).

-13.5.2 The Mantel-Haenszel estimator when interaction is present
+13.6.2 The Mantel-Haenszel estimator when interaction is present

 In Chapter 1, we demonstrated how 2 or more factors that were members of the same sufficient cause exhibited biological synergism which, in turn, could lead to differences in risk depending on the presence or absence of other component causes.
-In the section just completed, we indicated that the exposure of interest had to have the same association across all levels of the confounder in order to support the use of a single summary measure of association.
+In the section just completed, we indicated that the exposure of interest had to have the same association across all levels of the confounder (or PS) in order to support the use of a single summary measure of association.
 A test of the equality of the stratum-specific measures of association served to assess this feature.
-If the stratum-specific measures were different, it was an indication that interaction was present and that the stratum-specific measures should not be averaged into a single overall measure such as the $OR{\rm MH}$.
+If the stratum-specific measures were declared different, this was an indication that interaction was present and that the stratum-specific measures should not be averaged into a single overall measure such as the $OR{\rm MH}$.

 Interaction is a somewhat confusing term.
 Its presence could provide clues about biological mechanisms or pathways of action, but whether it is deemed to be present or not depends on the statistical model and the scale of measurement.
 However, regardless of the scale or measure of association, interaction is said to occur when the combined effect of 2 variables differs from the sum of the individual effects in that scale.
-For current purposes, there are 3 types of joint effect that 2 (or more) exposure factors can produce: additive, synergistic (if the combined effect is greater than the sum of the individual effects), and antagonistic (if the combined effect is less than the sum of the individual effects).
-VanderWeele and Robins (2007) have described the identification of synergism in the context of the sufficient-component-cause framework.
-In order to explain interaction, it will be helpful to return to some basic measures of single- and joint-exposure risks.
+For current purposes, there are 3 types of joint effect that 2 (or more) exposure factors can produce: additive, synergistic (if the combined effect is less than the sum of the individual effects).
+VanderWeele and Robins, (2007) have described the identification of synergism in the context of the sufficient-component-cause framework.
+In order to explain interaction, it will be helpful to return to some basic measures of single and joint-exposure risks.
 For this discussion, we will assume that we use the risk of disease as the outcome.
 Risk will be denoted as:

-- R{11} when the study subjects have both exposure factors 1 and 2 - R{10} when the study subjects have only exposure 1 - R{01} when the study subjects have only exposure 2 - R{00} when the study subjects have neither exposure factor.
+- R{11} when the study subjects have both exposure factors 1 and 2; as - R{10} when the study subjects have only exposure 1; as - R{01} when the study subjects have only exposure 2; and, as - R{00} when the study subjects have neither exposure factor.

-Now, the effect of each variable can be measured by either a difference measure such as the risk difference ($ie\ RD{10}=R{10}-R{00}$) or a relative measure such as the risk ratio ($ie\ RR{10}=R{10}/R{00}$).
+Now, the effect of each variable can be measured by either a difference measure such as the risk difference (ie $RD{10}=R{10}-R{00}$) or a relative measure such as the risk ratio (ie $RR{10}=R{10}/R{00}$).
 With these as the basis, we can examine the joint effects of 2 variables.
-Example 13.8 indicates some possible joint-exposure results when stratification is used to control confounding in the presence of interaction.
+Example 13.9 indicates some possible joint-exposure results when stratification is used to control confounding in the presence of interaction.